 TAKE A PICK BETWEEN THE FOLLOWING MODULES!

-Teresa is increasingly having a difficult time taking care of her husband (e.g. his hygiene) and looking after their apartment.
-She could learn more about how to move safely at home and reduce risk of falls.
+Teresa is increasingly having a difficult time taking care of her husband (e.g., his hygiene) and looking after their apartment.
+To help her to manage this difficult situation, she could learn more about how to move safely at home and reduce the risk of falls.
 This could mean implementing age-friendly architectural solutions that help reduce the risk of falls.
 Are you also interested in this topic?
 Go to the module Mobility at Home (BUILT 06) and learn more!

 Teresa does not want her joint pain to prevent her from leading an active life.
 She wants to find an easy and painless way of moving about, climbing the stairs in her building and elsewhere.
 Teresa is thinking of moving with her husband to a more accessible apartment in their neighbourhood.
+These aspects are addressed in the module Age-friendly homes (BUILT 02).
 She can also take a look at the module Mobility at Home (BUILT 06) to learn about age-friendly architectural solutions at home and/or head to the module Basic (BUILT 01) to learn more about what should be taken into consideration in the process of adaptation of an apartment!
-You could also take a look at this modules to help somebody like Teresa.
+You could also take a look at these modules to help somebody like Teresa.
 Let’s do this?

-She is used to technology, because she took a class in senior school on computer training.
+She is used to technology because she took a class in senior school on computer training.
 After that, she started speaking with her grandchildren via Skype regularly.
 She is also interested in learning more about smartphones and other possibilities to assure Security at home and outside.
 Are you in for this challenge?
-Follow Teresa’s lead and take one (or more) of the following modules Making and Receiving Calls with a Smartphone (SMART 02), How to Communicate by Text with a Smartphone, Introduction to Remote Controlled Switch Sockets and Introduction to Home Security Locks!
+Follow Teresa’s lead and take one (or more) of the following modules Introduction to mobile technology (SMART 01), Making and Receiving Calls with a Smartphone (SMART 02), How to Communicate by Text with a Smartphone (SMART 03) and Personal Mobile Security (SMART 04).

 You are also invited to take a look at other SHAFE learning experiences by clicking on the corresponding button below: